 How rapidly is telehealth growing?

-Physicians who take advantage of telemedicine advances may enjoy benefits such as: achieving a more flexible work–life balance, decreasing stress and physician burnout, while gaining more access to patients, and making it easier to maintain those relationships.
+Physicians who take advantage of telemedicine advances may enjoy benefits such as: work-life balance and decreased stress and burnout, while reaching more patient, and making it easier to maintain those relationships.

-Individuals from Bridge Connector were lucky to have hometown access to the America’s Health Insurance Plans (AHIP) annual conference in Nashville recently.
-And there were some top health insurance company executives’ “stories from the front line” we thought worthy of sharing, about how telehealth has the potential to shape healthcare.
+Individuals from Bridge Connector were lucky to have hometown access to the America’s Health Insurance Plans (AHIP) annual conference in Nashville recently where top health insurance company executives’ shared “stories from the front line.”
+In this blog, we’ll highlight 4 telehealth trends from the conference, and how these trends have the potential to shape healthcare.

-Since the Centers for Medicare and Medicaid Services (CMS) policy was created in 2010 calling for telehealth, its popularity has been on the rise, including that payers have reinvented how to bring tertiary care to rural areas.
-According to Raad Joseph, senior vice president of Blue Cross Blue Shield (BCBS) of South Carolina, sometimes they enlist partners to come in and help them develop strategies to drive telehealth adoption.
+Since the Centers for Medicare and Medicaid Services (CMS) policy was created in 2010, telehealth popularity has been on the rise.
+Perhaps the most notable telehealth trend from the conference was that payers have reinvented how to bring tertiary care to rural areas.
+According to Raad Joseph, Senior Vice President of Blue Cross Blue Shield (BCBS) of South Carolina, payers commonly enlist partners to help develop strategies to drive telehealth adoption.
 The idea: you can lower costs for the patient, and lower the copay by convincing employers to participate.

 “This isn’t a ‘build it and they will come’ sort of thing,” said Joseph.
 Rather, payers need to provide incentives to drive telehealth adoption, particularly in rural areas.